Grolley

-Grolley ([ɡʁɔlɛ]; Grolê) is a municipality in the district of Sarine in the canton of Fribourg in Switzerland.
+Grolley ([ɡʁɔlɛ]; Grolê) is a former municipality in the district of Sarine in the canton of Fribourg in Switzerland.
+On 1 January 2025 the former municipalities of Grolley and Ponthaux merged to form the new municipality of Grolley-Ponthaux.

 History

 Grolley is first mentioned around 1137-38 as de Groslerio.

 Geography

 Grolley has an area, As of 2009, of 5.3 km2.
 Of this area, 3.46 km2 or 64.8% is used for agricultural purposes, while 0.98 km2 or 18.4% is forested.
 Of the rest of the land, 0.88 km2 or 16.5% is settled (buildings or roads).

 Of the built up area, industrial buildings made up 3.0% of the total area while housing and buildings made up 8.2% and transportation infrastructure made up 3.6%.
 Power and water infrastructure as well as other special developed areas made up 1.1% of the area Out of the forested land, 17.2% of the total land area is heavily forested and 1.1% is covered with orchards or small clusters of trees.
 Of the agricultural land, 41.4% is used for growing crops and 23.0% is pastures.

 The municipality is located in the Sarine district, on the Fribourg-Payerne road.
 Since 2000 consists of the villages of Grolley and Corsalettes.
 On 1 January 2000 the former municipality of Corsalettes merged into the municipality of Grolley.